szabodzsi/szabodzsi.github.io/README.md

 +36 30 325 44 81

 ## Profile
-Gábor is a CTO, lead software engineer with 14 years experience in different fields of software development, specialized in Java technologies with major experience of IoT solutions, Spring Framework ad cloud technologies.
+Gábor is senior software engineer with 16  years experience in different fields of software development, specialized in Java technologies with major experience of IoT solutions, Spring Framework and cloud technologies.

 ## Work experience
+**2023.01 - present**
+**lead software engineer**
+**craftworks GmbH**
+* Technical lead of development team *
+* Develop mlops platform's multiple sw components *
+* Consult, create architecture design and implement mlops customer project **

-**2022.04 – present**
+**2022.04 – 2022.12**
 **lead developer**
 **freelancer at supercharge.io**
 * Responsible for the development of a serverless backend for a web and mobile application